-Stage 3 (2nd Formal) - Complaint heard by Governor Complaints Panel
+Stage 3 (2nd Formal) - Complaint reviewed by Governor or Governors

-You wish to move to Stage 3 of the procedure and notify the school in writing or by e-mail within 20 school days of receiving the decision of stage 2.
-A Governor Complaints Panel is set up to consider the complaint.
+Should you wish to move to Stage 3 of the procedure you should notify the school in writing or by e-mail within 20 school days of receiving the decision of stage 2.
+A Governor Complaints review is set up to consider the complaint.
 The aim is to do this within 20 school days of the complaint being passed to the Governing Body.
-The Panel consists of 3 people.
-This panel will consider written and verbal submissions from you and the Headteacher / Chair of Governors
+The Governor(s) will consider written submissions from you and the Headteacher / Chair of Governors

-The panel meets to consider the complaint and make a final decision on behalf of Governing Body and provide written notice of the decision within 5 school days.
+The reviewer(s) consider the complaint and make a final decision on behalf of Governing Body and provide written notice of the decision within 5 school days.